reactjs/react.dev/content/docs/fragments.md

 ### Short Syntax {#short-syntax}

-There is a new, shorter syntax you can use for declaring fragments.
+There is a shorter syntax you can use for declaring fragments.
 It looks like empty tags:

 ```jsx{4,7}
 class Columns extends React.Component {